 Why you’ll love it With chairs and tables laid out, as well as real crockery, cutlery and glassware, it’s the perfect place for a weekend breakfast.

-Stand-out stall/s Hans and Mary-Ann’s olives from the Hemel-en-Aarde Valley; and Niki’s variety of homemade treats – try her six-layer chocolate cake, its delicious!
+Stand-out stall/s Hans and Mary-Ann’s olives from the Hemel-en-Aarde Valley; and Brian’s variety of breakfast to brunch, don’t miss his fish & chips!

 Contact 028 316 1875, firstname.lastname@example.org